mghiremath/mghiremath.github.io/index.md

 ## About {#about}

 I’m a backend-leaning engineer focused on high-performance, cloud-native services and ML-flavored backend work.

 Highlights:
-- Spring Boot microservices on AWS (ECS Fargate) processing millions of records
+- Created Spring Boot microservices on AWS (ECS Fargate) processing millions of records
-- Python on AWS Lambda for on-demand traffic; throughput and latency tuning
+- Designed Python on AWS Lambda for on-demand traffic; throughput and latency tuning
-- Complex UI workflows in ASP.NET Web Forms for medical questionnaires
+- Developed Complex UI workflows in ASP.NET Web Forms for interactive medical questionnaires

-I like hunting bottlenecks, shaving latency, and keeping infra cost-efficient.
+I like hunting bottlenecks, optimizing complex code, shaving latency, and keeping infra cost-efficient.

 ---